FirelyTeam/firely-docs/forge/Knownissues.rst

 Known issues
 ============

-If your issue is not listed below, please contact us at forge@fire.ly, simplifier@fire.ly or (for customers) `our premium support desk`_.
+If your issue is not listed below, please contact us at forge@fire.ly or (for customers) `our premium support desk`_.

 *Updated for 24.2 for STU3, R4, R5*